-Support new green jobs.
-Protect workers and communities through a just transition to a low-carbon, nature-rich, circular economy, including linking skills training to low-carbon jobs.
+Green jobs and skills: rapidly increase the number of skilled green jobs, and protect workers and communities through a just transition to a low-carbon, nature-rich, circular economy.
+This includes creating opportunities for young people to develop green skills and linking skills training to attractive, well-paid, low-carbon jobs.